 It culminates, however, in the unfinished behemoth of Beaumaris, often cited as the most technically perfect castle in Britain, if not in the whole of mediaeval Europe.
 From above, the similarities with Harlech are readily apparent, although the desire for ever more–of everything–has here been given free rein.

 Designed with the capacity to hold 11 different households, this castle is as much a residential palace as a military strongpoint, perhaps expressing Edward’s desire to integrate North Wales into the regular circuit of kingly travel.
-By this point, however, Edward I had become in a costly battle over the rule of Scotland, and even the English monarch’s seemingly boundless purse ran dry.
+By this point, however, Edward I had become embroiled in a costly battle over the rule of Scotland, and even the English monarch’s seemingly boundless purse ran dry.
 Beaumaris, his most ambitious project, was put on hold, and work never resumed.

 All three of the castles we have already toured shared a similar design.
 High walls–ideally in concentric shapes–were combined with round towers and projecting barbicans designed to be impregnable.
 The last of Edward’s great castles, though, is radically different.